naila62452/Bitcoin-graph/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

 ## Development server
+Please install NPM (Node Package manager) before ng serve.
+It will install all packages which are used in this project.
+Run `npm install` in terminal.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding